circuitdao/docs/docs/technical-manual/collateral-vaults.md

 ## Stability Fee transfers

-It is possible to mint BYC against accrued Stability Fees.
-BYC minted in this way is transferred to the Treasury.
-Each collateral vaults keeps track of the net amount of BYC it has transferred to the Treasury in this manner, which is referred to as **Transferred Fees** and stored in the ```TRANSFERRED_FEES``` curried arg.
+It is possible to issue BYC against accrued Stability Fees.
+Any BYC issued in this way is transferred directly to the Treasury.

+SF transfers ensure that as much BYC can be brought into circulation as there is debt.
+This is key to preventing a structural BYC shortage, which could result in BYC trading above its 1:1 peg to the US Dollar.

-Transferring fees is the preferred mechanism to top up the Treasury, as it is quicker and less costly than holding a recharge auction.
+SF transfers are the preferred mechanism to top up the Treasury, as it is quicker than holding a recharge auction and doesn't dilute CRT holders.
 Keepers should transfer fees on an ongoing basis to keep the Treasury filled to near the Treasury Maximum.
-That way it can be ensured that savers can be paid interest on demand and Bad Debt can be extinguished as soon as it arises.
-At the same time, governance needs to take into account the possibility that keepers may transfer any non-transferred SFs to the Treasury at any time when setting the Treasury Maximum.
-If the Treasury Maximum is set too low, it could result in Surplus Auctions being triggered that drain the protocol of BYC that may be needed to cover liabilities towards savers.
+This ensures that savers can withdraw interest on demand without first having to transfer SFs themselves.

+When setting the Treasury Maximum, governance should take into account that keepers can transfer accrued SFs to the Treasury at any time.
+If the Treasury Maximum is set too low, Surplus Auctions could be triggered, draining the Treasury of BYC needed to cover liabilities towards savers.
-The maximum amount of fees that can be transferred from a vault is the acrrued SFs less any existing Transferred Fees.
-This ensures that all BYC in circulation remains fully backed and overcollateralised as required by the Liquidation Ratio.
-The protocol also enforces a minimum amount to transfer, **Minimum Stability Fee Transfer Amount** (MSFTA), to prevent collateral vault coin hogging.

-It is governance's responsibility to ensure that the savings rate is set such that the protocol's liability to savers is less than the amount of accrued Stability Fees.
-In particular, this means that the savings rate should not be greater than the Stability Fee rate.

 ## Operations